anodyne/nova/README.md

 * updated jquery ui to version 1.8.1
 * updated markItUp! to version 1.1.7
 * updated the textile parser to fix some bugs (thanks to dustin for catching this)
+* updated the wiki controller to show an error message if the server is running php 4
+* updated the archives controller to show an error message if the server is running php 4
 * fixed error thrown when a user with level 1 user account privileges updates their account
 * fixed bug where saved personal logs could be shown in along with activated logs for users with multiple characters associated with their account
 * fixed bug where IE threw an exception on the post, log, news and docked item management pages